takorstark/OrderFulfillmentService/README.md

 * Order Fulfiller
 * Shop Owner

-## Use Stories
+## Use Stories/Visions
-* Customer (Authentication Required)
+* Customer
 ```
- I would like to order my item(s).
+ As a customer, I would like to order my item(s).
- I would like to see my order.
+ As a customer, I would like to see my order.
- I would like to edit my order.
+ As a customer, I would like to edit my order.
- I would like to cancel my order.
+ As a customer, I would like to cancel my order.
 ```
-* Order Fulfiller (Authentication Required)
+* Order Fulfiller
 ```
- I would like to see all the orders.
+ As an order fulfiller, I would like to see all the orders.
- I would like to see the order by order id.
+ As an order fulfiller, I would like to see the order by order id.
- I would like to fulfill customers’ order(s).
+ As an order fulfiller, I would like to fulfill customers’ order(s).
 ```

 ## Use Cases